 - Medium: oil on canvas.

-- History: the painted canvas has been cut from a larger piece and glued to a second canvas, with thin pale blue ruled live visible along the edge in places to guide the cutting, characteristics noted in the New-risen Hope (Tate); believed to have been bought at a Christie’s auction, possibly early 1980s, the lot having been placed by a descendant of Annie’s extended family, by George Hulme, playright, art collector and dealer, 9 Ormondgate, London SW3; on Mr. Hulme’s death (1990s?), purchased by a friend of his, a London antiques dealer, who sold it by auction in 2018 for £438 (including fees); the title, ‘Nude in landscape,’ is written in modern marker pen on the back of frame, and the canvas has been relined; as ‘word of mouth’ provenance only, has to be ‘attributed,’ but case strong.
-(Pre-2018 auction information from personal communications with acquaintances of Mr Hulme.)
+- History: the painted canvas has been cut from a larger piece and glued to a second canvas, with thin ruled live visible along the edge in places, characteristics also noted in New-risen Hope (Tate); believed to have been bought at a Christie’s auction (possibly early 1980s, the lot having been placed by a descendant of Annie’s extended family) by George Hulme, playright, art collector and dealer; on Mr. Hulme’s death (1990s?), purchased by a London antiques dealer, who sold it by auction in 2018 for £438, including fees; the title, ‘Nude in landscape,’ is written in modern marker pen on the back of frame, canvas has been professionally relined; as ‘word of mouth’ provenance only, so has to be ‘attributed.’
+(Details of provenance from personal communications with dealer and acquaintances of Mr. Hulme.)

 - Location: private collection.

 The NEW-RISEN HOPE and NUDE IN LANDSCAPE butterflies.